Yurgovuchia: Paleoecology

 Other dinosaurs are also known from Don's Place including the iguanodontians Iguanacolossus, polacanthines, and velociraptorine dromaeosaurids represented by a pubis (UMNH VP 21752) and a tentative radius (UMNH VP 21751).
 Many additional theropods have previously been described from the Yellow Cat Member, including the therizinosaur Falcarius and the small, predatory troodontids Geminiraptor from the lower part of the member, in addition, the large dromaeosaurines Utahraptor, small ornithomimosaurs Nedcolbertia, and unnamed eudromaeosaurs represented by a tail skeleton (UMNH VP 20209) from the upper part of the member.

-Yurgovuchia shared its environment and lived alongside other dinosaurs in the Lower Yellow Cat, such as the theropods Falcarius and Geminiraptor, the sauropods Mierasaurus and the large iguanodontians Iguanacolossus.
+Yurgovuchia shared its environment and lived alongside other dinosaurs in the Lower Yellow Cat, such as the theropods Falcarius and Geminiraptor, the sauropod Mierasaurus and the large iguanodontians Iguanacolossus.
 There are also indeterminate goniopholidid crocodiles and the unnamed velociraptorines known from the Lower Yellow Cat.